himanshu18701/FoodOrderClone/README.md

+## Note:
+Removed Personal Mongodb database address for security reasons To use project fully Create a MongoDB project name FoodOrderDb and create two collection files --User
+--Order
+and store address of mongodb in application.properties in Backend part src/main/resources

 # Food Order Clone

 This project is a food order system clone, allowing users to browse through food items, place orders, and manage them through an admin panel.
 It leverages the following technologies: